ElektraInitiative/libelektra/src/plugins/gopts/README.md

 - infos/provides =
 - infos/recommends =
 - infos/placements = postgetstorage
-- infos/status = recommended productive maintained nodep libc experimental unfinished
+- infos/status = recommended productive maintained nodep libc experimental
 - infos/metadata =
 - infos/description = Parses command-line options using elektra-opts

-NOTE: placements should be between getstorage and postgetstorage

 ## Introduction

-TODO
+This plugin is very simple in what it does.
+It uses system specific methods of accessing `argc` and `argv` outside of `main` and then calls
+`elektraGetOpts` to do options processing.

 ## Usage